 I got my start in editing in 2008 as an Editorial Intern with Seal Press Publisher.
 During that time I was also a student Writing Consultant at Seattle University's Writing Center, where I worked one-on-one with my peers on forming and revising their essays.
 In retrospect I can see where all signs were pointing, but upon graduating college I decided to do something totally different.
 I spent a few years in non-profit/social work, which led me down to New Orleans and back up to Seattle.
 It wasn't long, however, before I realized I was missing out on what I loved doing most.
 So I returned to editorial work—where my skills and passion truly align!

 I hold two bachelor degrees in English Literature and Women Studies from Seattle University.
 I am a graduate of the University of Washington's Certificate in Editing program.
 I am also a member of the Northwest Editors Guild.
-In addition to freelance editing, I am an Assistant Fiction Editor for Terrain.org.
+I was Assistant Fiction Editor for Terrain.org from 2016-2019.

 I am also a writer.
 My writing (fiction and nonfiction) has appeared in Take Root Magazine, Gravel Magazine, Dogzplot, Vector Magazine, Foundling Review, District Lit, and other places on the web.

-Last but certainly not least, I live with my husband and son in Eugene, Oregon.
-When I am not editing or chasing after my rambunctious toddler, I enjoy writing flash fiction, cooking, singing, and exploring the Pacific Northwest.
+Last but certainly not least, I live with my husband and son near Portland, Oregon.
+When I am not editing or chasing after my rambunctious kindergartener, I enjoy writing flash fiction, cooking, singing, and exploring the Pacific Northwest.